Duan Qing

 Duan Qing 段晴 (13 May 1953 – 26 March 2022) was a Chinese scholar of Indian and Iranian languages.
 She was a Professor of Indo-Iranian Studies and Boya Chair Professor of Peking University.

 Life

 Born in Beijing on 13 May 1953, Duan Qing studied German at Peking University, 1971–1974.
-After gaining her MA in Indology under Ji Xianlin 季羨林 and Jiang Zhongxin 蔣忠新, she earned her Ph.D. in Hamburg, West Germany, in 1986.
+She gained her MA in Indology under Ji Xianlin 季羨林 and Jiang Zhongxin 蔣忠新, then earned her Ph.D. at the University of Hamburg in West Germany in 1986, as most of the relevant Indological work was published in German.
 She majored in Middle Iranian Studies with Ronald Emmerick, and took Indology and Tibetology as minor fields under Lambert Schmithausen and Albrecht Wezler.
 She then returned to Peking University, where she had a life-long teaching career.
 She died on 26 March 2022.

 Publications

 Duan Qing's publications, in Chinese, English, German and Japanese, include: